ewolf90/nova_currency/README.md

 1. Downloading `personnel_index.php` file from this directory
 2. Upload the file to your Nova's `/application/views/_base_override/main/pages` directory

+*This template file is the same format as the default view located in `/nova/modules/core/views/_base/main/pages`.
+If you have a different or custom `personnel_index.php` file, disregard the instructions above and follow the next step.*

 ### Installation with personnel_character.php page
 If you have a `personnel_index.php` file in `/application/views/_base_override/main/pages`, follow the steps below: